Unified Breakdown Analysis for Byzantine Robust Gossip: Introduction

 \section{Introduction}

 Distributed machine learning, in which the training process is performed on multiple computing units (or nodes), responds to the increasingly distributed nature of data, its sensitivity, and the rising computational cost of optimizing models.
+We investigate the decentralized paradigm of distributed learning, in which nodes communicate in a peer-to-peer manner within a communication network, in opposition to distributed architectures relying on a central server that coordinates all units.

-While most distributed architectures rely on coordination from a central server, some communication networks favor peer-to-peer exchanges, and global coordination can be costly in these cases.
-Besides, the decentralized setting has several other perks: it mitigates the communication bottleneck and failure risk at the main server, and provides additional privacy guarantees since agents only have a local view of the system \citep{cyffers2022muffliato}.
-However, distributing optimization over a large number of devices introduces new security issues: software may be faulty, local data may be corrupted, and nodes can be hacked or even controlled by a hostile party.
+Distributing the training over a large number of devices introduces new security issues: software may be faulty, local data may be corrupted, and nodes can be hacked or even controlled by a hostile party.
 Such issues are modeled as \textit{Byzantine} node failures \citep{lamport1982byzantine}, defined as omniscient adversaries able to collude with each other.

-Standard distributed learning methods are known to be vulnerable to Byzantine attacks \citep{blanchard2017machine}, which has led to significant efforts in the development of robust distributed learning algorithms.
-From the first works tackling Byzantine-robust SGD \citep{blanchard2017machine, yin2018byzantine, alistarh2018byzantine, el2020genuinely}, methods have been developed to tackle stochastic noise using Polyak momentum \citep{karimireddy2021learning, farhadkhani2022byzantine} and mixing strategies to handle heterogeneous loss functions \citep{karimireddy2020byzantine, allouah2023fixing}.
+Standard distributed learning methods are known to be vulnerable to these Byzantine attacks \citep{blanchard2017machine}.
+This has led to significant efforts in the development of robust distributed learning algorithms.
+From the first works on Byzantine-robust SGD \citep{blanchard2017machine, yin2018byzantine, alistarh2018byzantine, el2020genuinely}, methods have been developed to tackle stochastic noise using Polyak momentum \citep{karimireddy2021learning, farhadkhani2022byzantine} and mixing strategies to handle heterogeneous loss functions \citep{karimireddy2020byzantine, allouah2023fixing}.
 In parallel to these robust algorithms, efficient attacks have been developed to challenge Byzantine-robust algorithms \citep{baruch2019little, xie2020fall}.
+Recently, \citep{allouahadaptive2025} have used pre-aggregation adaptive clipping to improve the robustness.
 To bridge the gap between algorithm performance and achievable accuracy in the Byzantine setting, tight lower bounds have been constructed for the heterogeneous setting \citep{karimireddy2020byzantine, allouah2024robust}.
-Yet, all these works rely on a trusted central server to coordinate training.
+Yet, all these works rely on a trusted central server to coordinate the training.